 How do you recover after last night’s fabulous TV screening of the wedding of Prince William and Catherine?
 Go for a walk in Auckland of course!

 Today’s walk begins at Victoria Park Markets and takes us through the suburban streets of Freemans Bay up to Ponsonby Road via the well-hidden gem of Western Park and the sculptural installation by John Radford on Ponsonby Road.

-However in contrast Western Park is a delight.
+Western Park is a delight.
 There is a comprehensive children’s playground that includes a flying fox and long slide, a fitness trail and wonderful trees such as the massive Moreton Bay Fig trees and Kauri trees and Cyprus trees to name a few.
 This is a dog friendly walk with an off-leash area.
 (See other Dog Friendly Walks)

 Colourful Ponsonby Road is worth exploring and there many cafes and restaurants to choose from.
 This area is also full of heritage buildings and places of interest.
 Choose from four Ponsonby Heritage Walks.

 A mix of level and steep paths.
 Suitable in dry and wet weather.
 Suitable for most ages and levels of fitness and mobility, designed with flat shoes or running shoes in mind.
 Not suitable for wheelchairs.
 To see : City dwellings, City tourist market, park with mature trees, character shopping street with cafes and restaurants.
 Dogs: Off leash area.
 Children’s Playground=Yes Time : approx. 60 minutes.
 Allow extra time to explore.

 Start Point: Victoria Park Market

 Find this walk and other walk brochures in Central Auckland here.